MJSevern/cm_csv_validator/README.md

 ## Notes

 - This project is meant for customer-owned CSV files.
-Do not commit customer CSVs into the repository.
 - The validator reports likely source-column matches when required CM columns are missing.
 - Duplicate-content warnings are diagnostic.
 A file can still fail or pass independently of those warnings depending on the fatal checks.
 - The repair command is source-specific and intentionally conservative.
 If the source data is missing required values or is damaged beyond recovery, the tool may drop rows and report that it did so.